ansonl/ansonl.github.io/_posts/2024-03-02-ultimaker-gcode-footprint-halt.md

 **01MAR24** - I notified Ultimaker of the Bed Leveling Footprint Finder and Gcode header bugs.

-**05MAR24** - Ultimaker acknowledged the bug and based on a [comment on the community forum](https://community.ultimaker.com/topic/45139-ultimaker-s-line-g-code-header-generatorversion-er999-bug/#comment-331690), it seems that the bug will be fixed in the next firmware release.
+**05MAR24** - Ultimaker acknowledged the bug and based on a [comment on the community forum](https://community.ultimaker.com/topic/45139-ultimaker-s-line-g-code-header-generatorversion-er999-bug/#comment-331690), it seems that the bug will be fixed in the next firmware release with no date given.

 ## Musings While We're At It